rstudio-education/teach-tidy/README.md

 # RStudio Train-the-Trainer: Tidyverse Track

 This repository contains the class materials for _Teach Tidy_, the Tidyverse track of RStudio's Train-the-Trainer workshop.
 All of the materials are licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
-You are welcome to download them your own use, but you do not _need_ them to follow along with today's class.

 We will visit the URL https://rstudio.cloud/project/168691 in the afternoon.